NateAGeek/MyObsidianMind/Computer Science/Technologies/Machine Learning/Resources and References/Conv NN/Week 2 - Models.md

 They work because they are able to skip past possible over learned dense layers and then cause them to learn the identity matrix of the output.

 Residual Layers

+### 1x1 over Multiple Channels
+It is taking the relu of the different channels and determining how it best fits the required problem.

+### Inception Network
+You take an input and then stack together the output of a bunch of filter outputs stacking them into one big output

+#### Bottle Neck idea
+Using a 1x1 you can reduce the demensionality of the shape then apply your weight calculations on the output.
+Reducing computational requirement over doing a larger Conv network